dcos/dcos-website/src/blog/2016-06-23_bitbucket-package.md

 ## Step Three: config.json

-This file declares the packages configuration properties, such as the amount of CPUs, number of instances, and allotted memory.
+This file declares the packages configuration properties, such as the amount of CPUs, number of instances, allotted memory, and the package name that will appear on DC/OS Universe.
 In step four, these properties will be injected into the` marathon.json.mustache file`.

 Each property can provide a default value, specify whether it's required, and provide validation (minimum and maximum values).
 When installing our Bitbucket package (step five), we will use CLI [flags](https://docs.mesosphere.com/1.7/usage/managing-services/config/) to override some of the values.
 They can also be overriden through DC/OS [UI](https://docs.mesosphere.com/1.7/usage/webinterface/#universe).

+Below is a snippet of `config.json`.
+Find the [rest](https://github.com/mesosphere/universe/blob/version-3.x/repo/packages/B/bitbucket/0/config.json) on Github.
 ```javascript
 {
   "$schema": "http://json-schema.org/schema#",